Tarsus Medical Affairs

 Independent Medical Education Grants and Medical Sponsorships Portal

 This Tarsus Funding & Support Program webpage is for informational purposes and is not a solicitation for grant applications.
 All requests must be substantively reviewed based on the merits and in accordance with Tarsus's policies and procedures, which may be subject to change.
 There is no guarantee that funding or support will be provided.
-Any awarded funding or support will be subject to the terms of the applicable agreement with Tarsus for the funding or support being provided.
+Any awarded funding or support will be subject to the terms of the applicable agreement with Tarsus.

 Contact the Medical Affairs team